• Ways to Cultivate MIndfulness

 What time of day should I meditate?

 When I first started, I thought I needed to meditate as soon as I woke up because that’s what I had read in articles and blog posts.
 Meditating first thing in the morning is a great practice.
 But so is meditating an hour after you wake up.
-Or two hours later, at lunch time, before dinner, after dinner, or before bedtime.
+Or two hours later, or at lunch time, or before dinner, or after dinner, or before bedtime.
 Basically, anytime you want.
-So the short answer: There is no right or wrong time to meditate.
-Do it when you have time and when it feels right for you.

 How should I sit when I meditate?
 And what do I do with my hands?

-In many of the guided meditations, the teacher will give you some instructions on how to sit, usually giving you a couple options.
+In many of the guided meditations, the teacher will give you some instructions on how to sit, usually giving you a couple options depending on what’s most comfortable for you.
 If you’re on the floor, you can sit cross-legged with your hands on your knees and your palms facing up or down.
 If you’re on a chair, you can sit with your back straight, hands on knees, legs uncrossed.
-And it may seem weird, but often, you can lay down as well.
-It took me a while to try a meditation laying down, but it truly gave me a different and enriching experience.
-Now, I’ll choose different positions depending on how I feel and what kind of meditation I’m doing.

 What if I can’t clear my mind of thoughts?

 This is one of the biggest misconceptions of meditation and why many people believe meditation isn’t for them.
-If you listen to just about any meditation teacher, they’ll tell you the same thing: Meditation is not about clearing your mind of thoughts.
+If you listen to just about any meditation teacher, they’ll tell you the same thing: meditation is not about clearing your mind of thoughts.
 If it was, I’m not sure any of us, not even the most advanced meditators, would ever succeed.
 The last thing we want to do is suppress or evade our own thoughts.

 At its heart, meditation (especially practices rooted in mindfulness) is about non-judgmental observation, conscious awareness, and gently rooting ourselves in the present moment.
 When you’re meditating and your mind strays, don’t berate or speak down to yourself.
 You are not “wrong” for having a thought.
-Simply notice.
-When I first started, I’d use the phrase, “Ah, I’m having a thought.”
-I imagined I was observing something curious and interesting but that I didn’t need to hold onto.
-Allow yourself to become an objective observer of your own mind and accept that thought.
-Then, gently guide your brain back to the present moment.

 Mindfulness Meditation